elixir-oasis/oasis/guides/specification_ext.md

 #### In Paths Object

-Here, define this field in [Paths Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#pathsObject) as a global name space to the all generated modules when when no other special definitions, in the below example there will use "Hello.Petstore" to the module naming prefix alias of the all generated modules.
+Here, define this field in [Paths Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#pathsObject) as a global name space to the all generated modules meanwhile no other special definitions, in the below example there will use "Hello.Petstore" to the module naming prefix alias of the all generated modules.

 ```YAML